The 5 Stages of an Advisory Firm

 • Unclear team roles

 The skill required to move forward is no longer sales.
+It is leadership and delegation.

 Stage 4: The Firm Builder Stage